ACEsuit/mace/README.md

 ## Development

+Before opening a pull request, read [CONTRIBUTING.md](CONTRIBUTING.md): while the v1 rewrite is under way, where a change belongs depends on what it touches.

 This project uses [pre-commit](https://pre-commit.com/) to execute code formatting and linting on commit.
 We also use `black`, `isort`, `pylint`, and `mypy`.
 We recommend setting up your development environment by installing the `dev` packages